Skip to main content

 • Names of Scratch Team members cannot be used due to potential abuse.
 That includes ScratchCat.

-• The variable length limit has been significantly increased to allows tens of thousands of characters.
+• The variable length limit has been increased to 100000 characters.

 • Cloud variables can still only hold numbers.